mattg/jquery-ajax-localstorage-cache/README.md

 * cacheKey
 	* CacheKey is the key that will be used to store the response in localStorage.
 It allow you to delete your cache easily with the localStorage.removeItem() function.
 	* Default: URL + TYPE(GET/POST) + DATA
+* preventExpiration
+  * Prevents expiration of the data, regardless of the TTL.
+  * Default: false
 * isCacheValid
 	* This function must return true or false.
 On false, the cached response is removed.
 	* Default: null